Kamasan94/public-notes/content/Cybersecurity/TryHackMe Rooms/Paths/Avent Of Cyber 2024/Day 14.md

 ---
-title: Even if we're horribly mismanaged, there'll be no sad faces on SOC-mas!
+title: Day 14 - Even if we're horribly mismanaged, there'll be no sad faces on SOC-mas!
 draft: false
 tags:
   - cybersecurity